How to prevent carbon monoxide exposure

 CO is produced when fuels like gasoline, propane, wood or natural gas are burned incompletely.

-Unlike natural gas, which we make smell like rotten eggs, carbon monoxide has no odour or visible fumes, which makes it much harder to detect.
+Unlike the gas used in your home, which we make smell like rotten eggs, carbon monoxide is odourless which makes it much harder to detect.

-It’s important to seek medical attention immediately for both you and your pets if you suspect you’ve been exposed to CO in your home.
+It’s important to seek medical attention immediately for both you and your pets if you suspect you’ve been exposed to carbon monoxide.

 Reduce your risk of exposure